Evening Guide

 FAQ

-Tonight in NYC can mean Broadway, comedy clubs, rooftops, waterfront walks, cocktail bars, late dinners, or a simple neighborhood-based route with one anchor reservation and a few nearby add-ons.
+Tonight in NYC can mean Broadway, comedy clubs, rooftops, waterfront walks, cocktail bars, late dinners, or a simple neighborhood-based route with one anchor and a few nearby add-ons.

 Midtown works well for shows and classic Manhattan evenings, while the West Village, Chelsea, the Lower East Side, and Williamsburg are stronger for bars, comedy, and neighborhood-based nights out.